-These cantilever lifts are solidly built and heavily reinforced for today’s extra wide, extra long craft.
+This cantilever pontoon lift model is solidly built and heavily reinforced for today’s extra wide, extra long craft.
 They are also an ideal lift for larger pontoon boats with interior frame dimensions up to 120”.
 Photo above shown with standard full-length bunks.

 Kits can be installed in place of the standard boat cradles.
 Options include wood and adjustable aluminum rack kits that lift under the pontoon’s deck and serve as positioning guides.